warrenchu/mealTime/README.md

 # Technologies used
 * Angular with Material Design
 * Spring Boot (in a separate private repository)- this is the back-end of the project.
 It connects to an API to fetch restaurant recommendations.
+See [[https://github.com/warrenchu/mealTimeSpringAPI/tree/master|this link]] for the Spring Boot Web API.